 The UK has stepped into 2019 with a great deal of uncertainty.
-Though the country is scheduled to leave the EU on 29 March, at the time of writing the government’s proposed deal has been rejected by parliament.
+Though the country is set to leave the EU, there's currently no deal in place.
 And what happens next is anyone’s guess.

 How does this affect you if you want to holiday overseas this year?
 Well, the good news is that plans are in motion to keep the skies open as best as possible.
 And that’s even in the event of the worst-case scenario for international holidaymakers - that we leave with no deal.
 The UK is building up bilateral air services agreements (ASA) with a number of countries to ensure minimal disruption, and the number’s growing.

 So you should still have some terrific options available for a great holiday.
 Here we’ll look into what those options might include.

 If there's a no-deal Brexit, which airlines will continue to run a regular service?
 Well, for a bit of light reading, head over to GOV.UK’s guidance as to what happens to flights to and from the UK in the event of no deal.

 Flights to the US and Canada should hopefully be free of disruption due to ‘open skies’ agreements signed with the UK in November 2018.

 As obvious as it may sound, everyone should go to New York at least once.
 You’ve probably heard all there is to say about NY, so we’ll just mention Clinton Hall, Bodegas, grilled cheese donuts… and leave it at that.

 If you don’t mind going a little further afield, we’d also like to suggest Vancouver.
 It’s a cosmopolitan yet laid-back city, where stunning snow-kissed mountains plunge into the sea.
 If you want to unleash that adrenaline, it’s within easy distance of slopes ideal for skiing and snowboarding… And you can take a dip in the ocean afterwards.